TomCqr/Website/README.md

   * I put the Nav at the top of the page and keept it consistent throughout the website
 * Colour:
   * The colour on my pages are taken from the media, images and video
-  * I chose colours that compliment the image and make them stand out
+  * I chose colours that compliment the images and make them stand out
 * Font/s:
-  * The fonts I chose because they fit well with the product and are easy to read
+  * I chose these fonts because they fit well with the product and are easy to read
 * Navigation (Site Map)
+  * I used CSS grid, because it was easy to code and arrange the media how I wanted i
-  * The nav is consitent througout the pages
+  * The nav is consitent througout the pages to make it easier to navigate
   * The translate button is at the bottom of the page so it can be found easily